-"Food Scraps" is the organic portion of municipal solid waste (MSW) that consists of wastes derived from plants or animals for the explicit preparation for consumption by humans or other animals that is predominantly disposed by landfilling.
-This includes inedible wasteor post-consumer food collected from foods processed or consumed at residences, hospitality facilities (hotels, restaurants, amusement parks, stadiums, special events, etc.), institutions (hospitals, schools, prisons, etc.), and grocery stores.
-Food scraps Feedstocks that are not typically landfilled do not qualify as Food Scraps, which include-liquid wastes, fat/oil/grease: fats, oils, or greases (FOG), liquids at the point of collection, and materials, or other by products of from industrial food manufacturing or processing, manufacturing, and distribution facilities.
+"Food Scraps" is the portion of municipal solid waste (MSW) that consists of inedible or post-consumer food collected from residences, hospitality facilities, institutions, and grocery stores.
+Feedstocks that are not typically landfilled do not qualify as Food Scraps, which include: fats, oils, or greases (FOG), liquids at the point of collection, and materials from industrial food manufacturing or processing facilities.